apache/hadoop/src/contrib/cloud/README.txt

 }

-Each role (here "master" and "slave") is the key to an array of volume specifications.
+Each role (here "nn" and "dn") is the key to an array of volume specifications.
 In this example, the "slave" role has two devices ("/dev/sdj" and "/dev/sdk") with different mount points, sizes, and generated from an EBS snapshot.
 The snapshot is the formatted snapshot created earlier, so that the